query_builder#

 count(name=None, mechanism=CountMechanism.DEFAULT)#

-Returns a count query that is ready to be evaluated.
+Returns a count query ready to be evaluated.

 Note